gnome-terminator/docs/source/preferences.rst

 You should already be familiar with the sub-tabs from GNOME Terminal, and Terminator's are modelled on those available in GNOME Terminal where it makes sense, and give much of the same functionality.
-Bear in mind that some of these differences are due to changes in the underlying VTE widget between GTK2 and GTK3.

-Below we will go through each pane, and highlight and explain differences between Terminator with GTK2 and GNOME Terminal with GTK3.
+Below we will go through each pane, and highlight and explain differences between Terminator and GNOME Terminal.

 ^^^^^^^
 General
 ^^^^^^^

 .. image:: imgs/prefs_profiles_general.png
+   :scale: 100%
+   :align: center

-One key difference is that we have a sidebar to the left listing the available Profiles, as opposed to GNOME Terminator, where the list is a separate window launched from the menu bar.
+One key difference is that we have a sidebar to the left listing the available Profiles, as opposed to GNOME Terminal, where the list is a separate window launched from the menu bar.
+This also means a few of the widgets, like the profile name, are not needed.

 **Use the system fixed width font** (default: on)